NixOS/rfcs/rfcs/0166-nix-formatting.md

 The goals of this RFC are:

+- People should not be bothered with formatting.
 - We want to prevent future debate around how things should be formatted.
 - We want to make it as easy as possible for contributors (especially new ones) to make changes without having to worry about formatting.
 - Conversely, reviewers should not be bothered with poorly formatted contributions.